Thunderbolt (interface): (2019)

-In November 2020, Apple announced MacBook Air (M1, 2020), MacBook Pro (13-inch, M1, 2020), and Mac mini (M1, 2020) featuring USB4.
-In April 2021, Apple announced iMac (24-inch, M1, 2021) featuring two USB4 ports.
+In November 2020, Apple announced MacBook Air (M1, 2020), MacBook Pro (13-inch, M1, 2020), and Mac mini (M1, 2020) featuring USB4 ports.

 USB4 PCIe Mode

 USB4 makes the PCIe aspects of Thunderbolt "open source" – PCIe USB devices can be released without Thunderbolt certification.
 But notably, those devices will not be allowed to use Thunderbolt branding.
 However, Thunderbolt 4 devices use PCIe Mode with added certification labeling, and promoting backwards compatibility.
 This means multiple rival devices may use different brandings to accomplish the same task.
-USB4 PCIe devices can be backwards compatible with Thunderbolt 1–3, but are not required to do so.
-USB4 PCIe Mode is not considered an "Alt Mode" like DP Alt Mode, and Microsoft requires devices with USB4 to include PCIe support currently, in order to be WHQL/Windows certified PCs.
+USB4 PCIe devices can be backwards compatible with Thunderbolt 1–3, but this is not required.
+USB4 PCIe Mode is not an Alternate Mode, like DisplayPort Alternate Mode, and Microsoft requires devices with USB4 to include PCIe support in order to be WHQL/Windows certified PCs.

-Thunderbolt 4
+(2020)

 Thunderbolt 4 was announced at CES 2020 and the final specification was released in July 2020.
 The key differences between Thunderbolt 4 and Thunderbolt 3 are a minimum bandwidth requirement of 32 Gbit/s for PCIe link, support for dual 4K displays (DisplayPort 1.4), and Intel VT-d-based direct memory access protection to prevent physical DMA attacks.

-Another major improvement is that Thunderbolt 4 now supports Thunderbolt Alternate Mode USB hubs ("Multi-port Accessory Architecture"), and not just daisy chaining.
-Those hubs are backwards compatible with Thunderbolt 3 devices and can be backwards compatible with Thunderbolt 3 hosts (Titan Ridge only, with Alpine Ridge the additional downstream ports get downgraded to USB 3).
+Another major improvement is that Thunderbolt 4 supports Thunderbolt Alternate Mode USB hubs ("Multi-port Accessory Architecture"), and not just daisy chaining.
+Those hubs are backward compatible with Thunderbolt 3 devices and can be backward compatible with Thunderbolt 3 hosts (Titan Ridge only; with Alpine Ridge, the additional downstream ports get downgraded to USB 3).

-The maximum bandwidth remains at 40 Gbit/s, the same as Thunderbolt 3 and four times faster than USB 3.2 Gen2x1.
-Supporting products began arriving in late 2020 and included Tiger Lake mobile processors for Project Athena notebooks and 8000-series standalone Thunderbolt controllers (codenamed Goshen Ridge for devices and Maple Ridge for hosts).
+The maximum bandwidth remains at 40 Gbit/s, the same as Thunderbolt 3 and four times as fast as USB 3.2 Gen 2x1.
+Supporting products began arriving in late 2020 and included Tiger Lake mobile processors for Intel Evo notebooks and 8000-series standalone Thunderbolt controllers (codenamed Goshen Ridge for devices and Maple Ridge for hosts).